-- , ,
+- , , ,

-Security Aler t 🕺
+Security Aler t 🔀

-ß Information you exchange with this site cannot be viewed or changed by others.
-However, there is a problem with the site's security certificate.
+ß char mation you exchange with this site cannot be viewed or nged by others.
+However, there is a problem with the site's irity certificate.

-A The security certificate was issued by a company you have not chosen to trust.
+⚠ The security certificate was issued by a company you have not chosen to trust.
 View the certificate to determine whether you want to trust the certifying authority.

-The security certificate date is valid.
+0 The security certificate date is valid.

-The name on the security certificate is invalid or does not match the name of the site
+⚠ The name on the security certificate is invalid or does not match the name of the site

-Do you want to proceed?
+Doy iou want to proceed?

 Yes No View Certificate

-Figure 74 Security Alert Dialog Box (Internet Explorer)
+Figure 75 Security Alert Dialog Box (Internet Explorer)